 At the start of World War I, the Ottoman Empire was already in decline.
-The Ottoman army entered the war in 1914 on the side of the Central Powers (including Germany and Austria-Hungary) and were defeated in October 1918.
+The Ottoman army entered the war in 1914 on the side of the Central Powers (including Germany and Austria-Hungary) and was defeated in October 1918.

 Following the Armistice of Mudros, most Ottoman territories were divided between Britain, France, Greece and Russia.

-The Ottoman empire officially ended in 1922 when the title of Ottoman Sultan was eliminated.
+The Ottoman Empire officially ended in 1922 when the title of Ottoman Sultan was eliminated.
 Turkey was declared a republic on October 29, 1923, when Mustafa Kemal Atatürk (1881-1938), an army officer, founded the independent Republic of Turkey.
 He then served as Turkey’s first president from 1923 until his death in 1938, implementing reforms that rapidly secularized and westernized the country.

 The Armenian Genocide was perhaps the most controversial and damning event associated with the Ottomans.

-In 1915, Turkish leaders made a plan to massacre Armenians living the Ottoman Empire.
+In 1915, Turkish leaders made a plan to massacre Armenians living in the Ottoman Empire.
 Most scholars believe that about 1.5 million Armenians were killed.